 Creating Load Balancers in OKS

 You can give customers open access to your clusters using OKS load balancers.
-An OKS load balancer is a kubernetes cluster entry that is responsible for detecting load balancer creation requests in the manifests that are applied to a cluster, creating the corresponding Load Balancing Unit (LBU), and attaching the newly created LBU to your cluster.
+An OKS load balancer is a Kubernetes cluster entry that is responsible for detecting load balancer creation requests in the manifests that are applied to a cluster, creating the corresponding Load Balancing Unit (LBU), and attaching the newly created LBU to your cluster.

 For more information about load balancers, see Load Balancing Unit (LBU).